 Surprising some analysts, prices continued to rise in the 3rd quarter, according to recently released numbers.
 The average sales price in Manhattan climbed by 8.1% to roughly $1.5 million.
-The average price per square foot increased 4.1%.
+The average price per square foot increased by 4.1%.

 The disparity between the two numbers is a reflection of the fact that new luxury apartments fueled much of the price increase in Manhattan.

-These numbers however, are incidental in comparison to the changes in inventory and the number of sales.
+These numbers, however, are incidental in comparison to the changes in inventory and the number of sales.

 Manhattan saw a decrease in sales volume of 24.1%.
-While some of this decline is surely buyers sitting on the sidelines while the macroeconomic situation sorts itself out, the larger portion of the decline likely comes from a longer-term softening of demand.
+While some of this decline is undoubtedly buyers sitting on the sidelines while the macroeconomic situation sorts itself out, the larger portion of the decline likely comes from a longer-term softening of demand.

 The national recession and the current financial market madness plays are both major factors in the reduced demand the New York real estate market.
 Today the Dow briefly dipped below -800 for the day before rallying back to close at a 3.8% loss for the day.

 It is hard to imagine many buyers seeing a -800 next to the sign for the Dow Jones Industrial Average on CNBC getting up from in front of their TVs and saying, “Well, honey, let’s go real estate shopping.”